+i.
 In addition to the above duties in this Section, the Business Associate agrees to mitigate, to the extent practicable, any harmful effect that is known to the Business Associate of a use or disclosure of PHI, by the Business Associate, in violation of the requirements of this Agreement, the Related Agreement or the HIPAA Standards.
 The Business Associate shall draft and carry out a plan of corrective action to address any incident of impermissible use or disclosure of PHI.
 If requested by the Department, the Business Associate shall make its mitigation and corrective action plans available to the Department.

-- ii.
-The notice to affected individuals shall be written in plain language and shall include, to the extent possible: 1) a brief description of the Breach; 2) a description of the types of Unsecured PHI that were involved in the Breach; 3) any steps individuals can take to protect themselves from potential harm resulting from the Breach; 4) a brief description of what the Business Associate and the Department are doing to investigate the Breach, to mitigate harm to individuals to ask questions or obtain additional information, as set forth in 45 C.F.R. §164.404(c). - d.
-Notification to Clients - Business Associates shall notify individuals of Breaches as specified in 45 C.F.R. §164.404(d) (methods of individual notice).
+ii.
+The notice to affected individuals shall be written in plain language and shall include, to the extent possible: 1) a brief description of the Breach; 2) a description of the types of Unsecured PHI that were involved in the Breach; 3) any steps individuals can take to protect themselves from potential harm resulting from the Breach; 4) a brief description of what the Business Associate and the Department are doing to investigate the Breach, to mitigate harm to individuals and to protect against further Breaches; and 5) contact procedures for individuals to ask questions or obtain additional information, as set forth in 45 C.F.R. §164.404(c).

+d.
+Notification to Clients

+i.
+Business Associates shall notify individuals of Breaches as specified in 45 C.F.R. §164.404(d) (methods of individual notice).
 In addition, when a Breach involves more than 500 residents of a State or jurisdiction, the Business Associate shall notify prominent media outlets serving such location(s), following the requirements set forth in 45 C.F.R. § 164.406.